JelleCeulemans1997/Amsterdam/README.md

 - Then type 'cd ..' back in to the angular repo
 - Type 'npm install --save' to install packages and then 'ng serve --open' to start angular

+## See this Project?

+Click on the link: http://devcom.jelleceulemans.be/